 - Chell, from Portal, is forced to destroy GLaDOS, who is forcing Chell to go through dangerous test chambers and even attempted to kill Chell by dragging her into a fire.
 Otherwise Chell is just a normal person, while GLaDOS is a giant robot that can fire rockets, summon turrets and poison rooms with neurotoxin.

 - This trope is why it's a very bad idea to surround enemy troops on an open battlefield in the Total War games.
 If you completely surround an army they will battle to the death, knowing there is no other option.
 However if they are simply outflanked and overpowered, some will want to rout and retreat to save themselves.
 This is also why sieges almost always devolve into a final bloody meatgrinder in the city/castle square.
 Once the defenders fall back there, they know they've got nowhere else to retreat to, so they stand and fight to the last man.
 The only way to prevent this is to somehow break the entire enemy army before any of them can retreat to the city center.
+However, if the siege has been long enough and bloody enough, the fight in the city center can result in a Back from the Brink moment, when the enemy army is so exhausted and worn down that they break and run.

 - In the first episode of Batman Beyond, Bruce's Batman is too old to fight against the goons.
 One of them is about to beat Batman with a pipe, forcing Batman to use a gun to win.
 Batman, who hates guns, decides he needs to retire in his old age so he wouldn't be in this situation again.